emersonlebleu/emersonlebleu/README.md

 Currently working on:
 - Research projects using <a href="https://github.com/emersonlebleu/PS_Model">projective simulation</a> to model derived/arbitrarily-applicable relational responding (DRR/AARR) and
 other findings in the human behavioral research space.
-- Planning a conceptual paper outlining the implications of interlocking behavioral contengencies between biological and artificial agents.
+- Planning a conceptual paper outlining the implications of interlocking behavioral contingencies between biological and artificial agents.
 - A <i>"tour de papers"</i> where I implement ideas from seminal papers, from scratch, roughly following the taxonomy of machine learning field, from linear regression to transformer networks.